tektechnologies/Instructor-Prep/201/class-09.md

 1. thing we pass in is what we are listening for, the submit,
-2. second parameter is going to be a named piece of code and use that to repesent what we want to run, we create a function or a named peice of code.
+2. second parameter is going to be a named piece of code and use that to represent what we want to run, we create a function or a named piece of code.

 ```js
       function handleFormSubmit() {